Data Analyst - Gauteng Johannesburg North - IT-Online

-Our Client is urgently looking for a Data Analyst to join their team.
+Our client, a technology service provider is currently searching for a Data Analyst to join their team

-- Excellent Power BI and Power App skills for analysis and visualisation of data
+- Excellent Power BI and Power App skills for analysis and visualization of data

 - Technical writing experience in relevant areas, including queries, reports, and presentations